kkensuke/nextjs-blog-tutorial/posts/remark-gfm.md

 ---
 title: "GitHub Flavored Markdown with remark-gfm"
+date: "2024-5-3"
 subtitle: "A Comprehensive Guide to GFM Features and Usage"
-date: "2024-5-3"
 tags: [Markdown]
-author: "Documentation Team"
 ---

 ## Introduction